hypehouse8/hypehouse/models/marts/core/avg_trending_days_from_publish.md

 {% docs avg_trending_days_from_publish %}

-This model gives average days to trneding from published day
+How many days, on average, it takes for a video to trend after its published date

 {% enddocs %}